 More From This Episode

 - "When I arrived at Florida Blue, we had a diversity department — literally a dozen people who worked on diversity [full-time].
 In my view, they were good at securing recognition for the organization … but when I looked at eight white male executives reporting to the CEO, my benchmark's always been about results, not activity.
-So, we [disbanded] our diversity department.
+So, we fairly quickly disbanded the diversity department.
 I had some employers associated with that department question my commitment.
-I was very clear with them: my commitment couldn't be at a higher level.
-Diversity was going to be managed by the executive management team.
-I was going to chair that activity and we were going to have regular discussions around diversity at my leadership team meetings as part of our regular agenda.
-It wasn't a compartmentalized, side activity.
-It was integrated into our business."
-(2:48)
+I was very clear with them: my commitment couldn't be at a higher level."

 - "Having a base background that gives you the right set of frameworks is important.
-I try when I interview people to get into how they grew up, what their backgrounds were, what they were exposed to, and then understanding what other training [they've had] and how their thinking has evolved.
-That's kind of how I think about this space."
-(15:58)
+I try when I interview people to get into how they grew up, what their backgrounds were, what they were exposed to, and then understanding what other training [they've had] and how their thinking has evolved."